top of page

 Children make mistakes—just like adults.
 Instead of harsh punishment, offer a “do-over” moment where they can rephrase or respond in a kinder way.

-You might ask the child, "Can we think of something else that you could do instead of what you did so that you are less likely to hurt others again?".
+• You might ask the child, "Can we think of something else that you could do instead of what you did so that you are less likely to hurt others again?".
 Then work with the child on coming up with ideas together.

-These kinds of tools assist children in processing, identifying patterns, and engaging their hearts and minds in meaningful ways.
+These types of tools assist children in processing, identifying patterns, and engaging their hearts and minds in meaningful ways.
 Additionally, they can be used as fun time-fillers or school holiday activities through the years, helping them learn these things before they need them.
 Therefore, regardless of whether it is this activity or another, it is worth sourcing and making use of some of the many wonderful resources available to parents and educators to assist children with the development of these important skills.

 Encourage children to bring their behaviour and struggles to the Lord.
 A simple prayer like, “Lord, help me to speak with gentleness and love like You do” reinforces dependence on God for transformation.
 Prayer is a powerful tool for heart change—and kindness flows best from a heart surrendered to Christ.